Last Updated on March 9, 2021 by Julia Wilson

 A common side effect of paracetamol (Tylenol/Panadol) is swelling of the feet due to edema, or fluid buildup.

 Induce vomiting or pump the stomach if ingestion has been less than two hours.
 Activated charcoal to bind to the toxin in the system.
-N-acetylcysteine (NAC) is a form of the amino acid cysteine which assists in the detoxification and elimination of paracetamol which protects further damage to the liver.
+N-acetylcysteine (NAC) is a form of the amino acid cysteine which assists in the detoxification and elimination of paracetamol which protects against further damage to the liver.
 Supportive care such as oxygen therapy and fluids.

 What other symptoms may be present: